rtcharity/resources.eahub.org/content/start/city-groups-what-is-involved-in-running-a-city-group.md

 ---
-title: 'City Groups: What is Involved in Running a City Group?'
+title: What is Involved in Running a City Group?
 weight: 3
 license:
   - name: Creative Commons Attribution-ShareAlike 3.0